karpova01/MLOpsFromScratch/Challenge-04.md

 - Add `Release` pipeline tasks:
   - Add a task to install the required version of Python `Python 3.6`.
   - Add a task to setup environment by using `install_environment.sh` file in `environment_setup/` folder.
 This will install all the python modules required to deploy the forecasting model.
+  - **Important:** Add the path to the artifact in the Advanced -> Working Directory section.
   - Add a task to deploy the scoring image on ACI using `deployOnAci`.py in `service/code/` folder.
 A “healthy” ACI deployment will be created under Azure ML Endpoints.
 It contains a REST-based Scoring URI/Endpoint that you can call using Postman or Swagger.
      -**TIP:** Use the Azure CLI task to run the Python scripts since they need to interact with the Azure Machine Learning resource.
     - **NOTE:** ACI is recommended to use testing or pre-production stages.
 Since bigger inferencing compute is needed in production for low latency and high throughput, it is recommended to use AKS cluster in production.